Blosc/blogsite/posts/pytables-b2nd-slicing.rst

   :width: 66%
   :align: center

-This `b2nd` support was the missing piece to extend the chunking and slicing optimizations from tables to uniform arrays.
+This `b2nd` support was the missing piece to extend PyTables' chunking and slicing optimizations from tables to uniform arrays.

 Choosing adequate chunk and block sizes
 ---------------------------------------